IshanSanjeev/Batch-16-DesignProject/How to Run.md

 08. Your default browser will open and the VOICE will come in front of you

-09. Then, click on the mic button and start talking with Shocave
+09. Then, click on the mic button and start talking with VOICE